wannabewayno/Project-Rundown/README.md

 <img width="600px" src="./images/npm-start-working.PNG"/>

-> This seemed to do the trick.
+> #####  This seemed to do the trick.

 We can see that:
 * In our database "passport_demo" (that I have created in MySQL for context).
-Is now being populated with a table called Users that contains columns (id,email,password,createdAt,updatedAt).
+Is now being populated with a table called 'Users' that contains columns (id,email,password,createdAt,updatedAt).
 * there is a server being set up PORT 8080; we can access is through http://localhost:8080 in our browser.

 Let's go ahead and see what this app is trying to do.